Celebrating the Spirit of Discovery and Innovation that makes Cambridge unlike anywhere else.

-Our annual Gala recognizes innovators from the business, institutional, and non-profit communities who are truly affecting change in Cambridge and beyond.
+Our annual Gala recognizes innovators from the business, institutional, and non-profit communities who are truly effecting change in Cambridge and beyond.
 This special evening is an opportunity for the Cambridge business community to celebrate these change agents and their extraordinary impact on improving the lives of others.
+To purchase tickets, click here.

 2022 Visionary Awards Recipients